-- SCAQMD's Best Available Control Technology (BACT) measures shall be followed on all projects.
+SCAQMD's Best Available Control Technology (BACT) measures shall be followed on all projects.
 They are outlined in Table 1 in Rule 403.
-Large construction projects (on a property which contains 50 or more disturbed acres) shall also follow the BACT measures in Tables 2 and 3 of Rule 403. - Active grading sites shall be watered four times per day. - Contractors shall apply approved non-toxic chemical soil stabilizers to all inactive construction areas or replace groundcover in disturbed areas. - Contractors shall provide temporary wind fencing around sites being graded or cleared. - Trucks hauling dirt, sand, or gravel shall be covered or shall maintain at least 2 feet of freeboard in accordance with Section 23114 of the California Vehicle Code. ("Spilling Loads on Highways"). - Construction contractors shall install wheel washers where vehicles enter and exit unpaved roads onto paved roads, or wash off tires of vehicles and any equipment leaving the construction site. - The grading contractor shall suspend all soil disturbance activities when winds exceed 25 miles per hour (mph) or when visible dust plumes emanate from a site; disturbed areas shall be stabilized if construction is delayed. - Open storage piles (greater than 3 feet tall and a total surface area of 150 square feet) shall be covered with a plastic tarp or chemical dust suppressant. - Stabilize the materials while loading, unloading and transporting to reduce fugitive dust emissions. - Belly-dump truck seals shall be checked regularly to remove trapped rocks to prevent possible spillage. - Comply with track-out regulations and provide water while loading and unloading to reduce visible dust plumes. - Waste materials shall be hauled off-site immediately.
+Large construction projects (on a property which contains 50 or more disturbed acres) shall also follow the BACT measures in Tables 2 and 3 of Rule 403.

+- Active grading sites shall be watered four timesone additional time per day beyond that required by Rule 403. - Contractors shall apply approved non-toxic chemical soil stabilizers according to manufacturer's specifications to all inactive construction areas or replace groundcover in disturbed areas (previously graded areas) inactive for ten days or more. - Construction contractors shall provide temporary wind fencing around sites being graded or cleared. - Trucks hauling dirt, sand, or gravel shall be covered or shall maintain at least 2 feet of freeboard in accordance with Section 23114 of the California Vehicle Code. ("Spilling Loads on Highways"). - Construction contractors shall install wheel washers where vehicles enter and exit unpaved roads onto paved roads, or wash off tires of vehicles and any equipment leaving the construction site. - The grading contractor shall suspend all soil disturbance activities when winds exceed 25 miles per hour (mph) or when visible dust plumes emanate from a site; disturbed areas shall be stabilized if construction is delayed. - Open storage piles (greater than 3 feet tall and a total surface area of 150 square feet) shall be covered with a plastic tarp or chemical dust suppressant. - Stabilize the materials while loading, unloading and transporting to reduce fugitive dust emissions. - Belly-dump truck seals shall be checked regularly to remove trapped rocks to prevent possible spillage. - Comply with track-out regulations and provide water while loading and unloading to reduce visible dust plumes. - Waste materials shall be hauled off-site immediately.